 DISMISSAL: Christian Brothers may dismiss a student immediately from school for any serious offense that is a violation of the Rules of Conduct and/or in conflict with the Honor Code of Christian Brothers.
 Christian Brothers may impose dismissal for Level 3 offense, and may impose dismissal for other offenses as well, including based on the individual circumstances and severity and if they are repeated.
-Dismissal is at the discretion of the principal in consultation with the Dean of Students and will be noted on the student's transcripts and reported accordingly.
-The principal may offer the student the option to withdraw prior to dismissal, but the decision to offer withdrawal rests solely with the principal and Dean of Students.
-Whenever there are grounds for dismissal, the Dean of Students, on behalf of the principal, shall provide to the student and his/her parents a written "Notice of Intent to Dismiss.
-The student and his/her parents may submit an appeal in writing to the principal.
+Dismissal is at the discretion of the Principal in consultation with the Dean of Students and will be noted on the student's transcripts and reported accordingly.
+The Principal may offer the student the option to withdraw prior to dismissal, but the decision to offer withdrawal rests solely with the Principal and Dean of Students.
+Under certain circumstances, the option to withdraw will not be offered to students.
+Whenever there are grounds for dismissal, the Dean of Students, on behalf of the Principal, shall provide to the student and his/her parents a written "Notice of Intent to Dismiss.
+The student and parent/guardian may submit an appeal in writing to the Principal.

-Dismissed students are prohibited from entering and remaining on the CBHS campus at any time unless prior approval has been granted by the principal or designee.
+Dismissed students are prohibited from entering and remaining on the CBHS campus at any time unless prior approval has been granted by the Principal or designee.
+Under certain circumstances, students who have withdrawn from Christian Brothers may also be prohibited from entering and remaining on the CBHS campus.
+The decisions are made according to the sole discretion of the Principal and Dean of Students.